Behind enemy lines with GOOGLE +

 Assuming that your industry has a decent amount of people active on a social media channel, start reaching out to let interested people know you’re starting a Facebook group, Twitter Chat or LinkedIn Group and you’d like to invite interested users to join.

 Some ideas for groups you could start are:

-This social media marketing tip can be a game changer.
+This social media marketing tip can be a game-changer.
 Don’t be the company that only shares links all day.
 The purpose of social media is to be social and engage with other users.
-That means interacting on a regular basis.
+That means interacting regularly.